 Fairfax India Holdings Corporation: Second Quarter Financial Results

 NOT FOR DISTRIBUTION TO U.S. NEWS WIRE SERVICES OR DISSEMINATION IN THE UNITED STATES

-Highlights in and subsequent to the second quarter of 2017 included the following:
+Highlights in the second quarter of 2018 included the following:

-- The second quarter of 2017 included a net change in unrealized gains on investments of $334.2 million, principally from a net change in the market price of the company’s investments in public companies, IIFL appreciated by $268.5 million, partially offset by a decrease in Fairchem of $21.4 million.
-Included in the net change in unrealized gains on investments was an increase in the fair value of the company’s 38.0% equity interest in BIAL of $76.6 million.
+- The second quarter of 2018 included a net change in unrealized losses on investments of $39.5 million, principally from a decrease in the market price of the company’s investment in the public company IIFL that depreciated by $47.3 million, partially offset by an increase in the fair values in the company’s investments in the private companies BIAL of $8.2 million and Sanmar bonds of $7.1 million.

 Fairfax India’s detailed second quarter report can be accessed at its website www.fairfaxindia.ca.